What is Li-Fraumeni syndrome?

 How are people with Li-Fraumeni syndrome screened for cancer?

 It is not yet known whether monitoring for cancer in Li-Fraumeni syndrome patients is helpful.
 But, early evidence suggests that this is the case.
 As a result, children and adults with Li-Fraumeni syndrome should be watched closely for possible cancer.
 The goal is to detect cancer at the earliest and most treatable stage.
-The cancer screening tests should be discussed with a doctor familiar with Li-Fraumeni syndrome.
+The cancer screening tests should be discussed with a health care provider familiar with Li-Fraumeni syndrome.
 These tests may include the following:

 - A yearly physical exam that includes a close check of skin health and neurological function